18 augustus 2005

 In my newspaper today, the journalist called the delay very bad news for the Iraqi ‘regime’ (he consistently calls the elected government that way, it is a disgrace).
 The extension would be viewed as a sign of weakness, inciting more violence from the ‘insurgents’.
 That interpretation is probably the favourite for many journalists.

-post by Bill Roggio.
+Another interpretation of the delay is however possible.
+Just read the following post by Bill Roggio.
 Despite the, admittedly, disappointing delay, he lists 4 positives:

 1) Iraqi’s have followed the appropriate legal and political process to demand an extension;